jpesce/notion-movie-data-enricher/README.md

 2. **IMDb Link Present**: Uses the IMDb ID to look up the TMDB equivalent.

-3. **No Links Available**: Falls back to searching TMDB by the Notion page title.
+3. **No Links Available**: Falls back to searching TMDB by the movie name and, if present, also take into consideration the year to get more accurate results.
 Movies are prioritized over TV shows when multiple results are found.

 ## Data Sources